marteinn/Docker-Setup-Experimentation/10-Docker-Composer-Ansible-Fabric-ECR-2.0/README.md

 - The django app should be able to run, as docker, but using runserver, toggled with a env-var.
 - Vagrant should require ansible to be available before running `up`

+## TODO
+- Make uwsgi log to `docker logs`
+- Look into making app image smaller in size

 ## Requirementstu
 - awscli on local and remote